jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

-this knowledge, you should now be able to build many different types of SNNs. `In the next tutorial <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__, you will learn how to train a spiking convolutional network using a time-varying spiking dataset.
+this knowledge, you should now be able to build many different types of SNNs. `In the next tutorial <https://snntorch.readthedocs.io/en/latest/tutorials/index.html>`__, you will learn how to train a spiking convolutional network, and simplify the amount of code required using the ``snn.backprop`` module.